 While baking soda is another name for sodium bicarbonate, baking powder is actually made up of various ingredients, including sodium bicarbonate and a mix of cream of tartar and a filler like cornflour, which absorbs any moisture.

-Baking soda has many uses, but it is best known as a cooking ingredient and will be found in recipes that also include an acidic ingredient like vinegar, yoghurt or milk.
+Bicarbonate of soda is a leavening agent used in baking to help cakes, muffins and breads rise by producing bubbles of carbon dioxide.
+It's usually found in recipes that also include an acidic ingredient like vinegar, yoghurt or milk, which helps activate it.
 Examples may include buttermilk scones and soda bread.

 You can also use baking soda in numerous genius ways for self-care.
 You may recognise it in dental hygiene products like Arm & Hammer toothpaste, as it is effective in helping to polish and whiten teeth naturally.